Sponsored link

 We are stoked to be partnering with Cirque du Soleil for their wondrous new show ECHO (November 20-January 18 at Oracle Park, SF)—and they have gifted us 30 free tickets to help keep 48 Hills going!

-The next 30 readers who sign up as sustaining members at the $20/month level will receive a free Cirque du Soleil ECHO ticket for the date of their choice.
+The next 30 readers who sign up as sustaining members at the $20/month level will receive a free pair of Cirque du Soleil ECHO tickets for the date of their choice.
 Sign up now here.

 About ECHO: Experience the magic of Cirque du Soleil ECHO, where poetry, stagecraft, daring acrobatics, and cutting-edge technology come together to explore the delicate balance between people, animals, and the world we all share.
 This 20th Big Top show offers bold new visuals, a unique aesthetic, and vibrant characters that bring a universe of color and wonder to life.
 Inspired by youth’s optimism, inventive power, and the value of empathy, ECHO captivates with inspiring music, astounding lights and projections, and never-before-seen acrobatic feats.
 Join us on a journey of infinite possibilities and immerse yourself in a world of spectacular performance.